luxjoshyua/project-4-OOP-game-show-app/README.md

 # Extra Credit Features
 * Let players use their physical computer keyboard to enter guesses; use the keydown or keyup event.
-* Make the project my own by making some CSS changes, preliminary ideas:
+* Make the project my own by making some CSS changes:
+    * Every time page is refreshed, start-screen background colour is different
-    * moving border
+    * Animated border
     * cool cursor
-    * landing screen is a different background colour each time user refreshes

 # Key learnings
 * An understanding of the basic principles of Object-Oriented Programming